GDavij/open-ecommerce/docs/core-api/modules/user-access/user-access-use-cases.md

 This Documentation aims to document all Use Cases for User Access Module

+**ADVICE: None of Domain Events are implemented for these use cases yet**

 ## Direct Endpoint Call

 This are the use cases that is received via direct endpoint call (HTTP/HTTPS - JSON)